sally-00/Dynamixel_tutorial/README.md

 For example, use `information, result, error = read4ByteTxRx(portHandler, Dynamixel_ID, Address_number)` to read a 4 byte information from Address_number, use `result, error = packetHandler.write2ByteTxRx(portHandler, Dynamixel_ID, Address_number, information)` to write information to Address_number which has a 2 byte size.

+For reference, reading or writing information takes around 15~16 milliseconds with my MacBook.

 #### Enable torque

 You need to 'enable torque' (writing TORQUE_ENABLE to ADDR_TORQUE_ENABLE) to access dynamixel internal information.